jatinkumar762/Design-Patterns-Java/Structural Patterns/Decorator.md

 * Classes in Java's I/O package
 * the java.io.BufferedOutputStream class decorates any java.io.OutputStream object and adds buffering to file writing operation.
 This improves the disk i/o performance by reducing number of writes.

+#### Drawbacks

+* Often results in large number of classes being added to system, where each class adds a small amount of functionality.
+You often end up with lot of objects, one nested inside other and so on.
+*